4A616D6573/4A616D6573.com/about.md

 ---

-This site is also slightly modified to have an 'About', 'Archive' and 'Feed' with the help of [Joshua Lande](http://joshualande.com/jekyll-github-pages-poole).
+This site is also slightly modified to have an 'About', 'Archive' and 'Feed' sections with the help of [Joshua Lande](http://joshualande.com/jekyll-github-pages-poole).